 HTCondor

 You can use HTCondor to run the nextnano software on your local computer infrastructure (“on-premise”).
-Essentially, the nextnanomat software submits the job either locally or on the “HTCondor” cluster.
+Essentially, nextnanomat submits the job either locally or on the “HTCondor” cluster.
 In both cases, the results of the calculations are located on your local computer.

 This feature is only supported with our new license system.